tripledio/tripledio.github.io/_posts/2022-12-26-starting-at-tripled.md

 The difference is that Triple D has allowed me to turn my back on all the frustrations I had when working at my previous employer, and start developing at a higher skill level.
 I have learned even more than I expected, and am sure I will continue to do so.
 I now have the skills to have noticeable impact.
-My client is very happy with my work, and so am I.
+My client seems very happy with my work, and so am I.